 Improving health care access for those with limited incomes and resources is fundamental to Kaiser Permanente’s mission.
 Our Medical Financial Assistance program (MFA) helps low-income, uninsured, and underserved patients receive access to care.
 The program provides temporary financial assistance or free care to patients who receive health care services from our providers, regardless of whether they have health coverage or are uninsured.
 The MFA program is one of the most generous in the health care industry and is available to those patients in greatest need.
-Through our charity care program, Kaiser Permanente is committed to:

 Who’s Eligible for Medical Financial Assistance?